Service Agreement Great Lakes Psychology Group

 • Is there a separate deductible for mental health services?

 Insurance claims will be submitted to your health insurance company by Great Lakes Psychology Group.
-If your provider or your insurance company determine that your psychotherapy is not “medically necessary” according to the guidelines of the insurance industry, you will be responsible for the fee, as insurance covers only such “medically necessary” services.
+If your provider or your insurance company determines that your psychotherapy is not “medically necessary” according to the guidelines of the insurance industry, you will be responsible for the fee, as insurance covers only services deemed medically necessary.

-You should also be aware that your contract with your health insurance company requires that we provide it with information relevant to the services that we provide to you.
-We are required to provide a clinical diagnosis.
-Sometimes we are required to provide additional clinical information such as treatment plans or summaries, or copies of your entire Clinical Record.
-In such situations, we will make every effort to release only the minimum information about you that is necessary for the purpose requested.
-This information will become part of the insurance company’s files and will probably be stored in a computer.
-Though all insurance companies claim to keep such information confidential, we have no control over what they do with it once it is in their possession.
-In some cases, they may share the information with a national medical information databank.
-We will provide you with a copy of any report we submit, if you request it.
-By signing this Agreement, you agree that we can provide requested information to your carrier.
+You should also be aware that your contract with your health insurance company requires that we provide information relevant to the services we provide to you.
+We are required to provide a clinical diagnosis and may be required to provide additional clinical information such as treatment plans, summaries, or copies of your Clinical Record.
+In such situations, we will make every effort to release only the minimum information necessary.
+Once information is provided to your insurance company, we have no control over how that information may be stored or used by the insurer.
+By signing this Agreement, you authorize Great Lakes Psychology Group to provide requested information to your insurance carrier.

-Once we have all the information about your insurance coverage, you may discuss with your provider what you can expect to accomplish with the benefits that are available and what will happen if they run out before you feel ready to end your sessions.
-You always have the right to pay for services yourself to avoid the problems described above (unless prohibited by contract), and we are also able to provide you with a statement which you can submit to your insurance company directly for reimbursement.
+You always have the right to pay for services yourself to avoid the issues described above (unless prohibited by contract), and we can provide you with a statement that you may submit directly to your insurance company for reimbursement if applicable.

 7. Refunds